 Leverage Software Tools

 That’s where the right software tools can make a difference so you can easily support customer reporting as well as DCMA surveillance activities.
-BOEMax estimate software and EVMax earned value analysis software were designed to support your internal process and electronic deliverable requirements.
+BOEMax cost estimate software and MaxTeam project cost management software were designed to support your internal process and electronic deliverable requirements.
 Workflow, data integration and traceability are built into the tools.
 This simplifies the process of creating and maintaining integrated schedule and cost data.
 You can also easily produce data-backed documentation for historical traceability.
-Following your internal processes, with our basis of estimate and earned value management systems, you can:
+Following your internal processes, with our cost estimate and project cost management systems, you can:

 - Capture a complete set of basis of estimate (BOE) rationale documentation for your proposal and performance measurement baseline (PMB).
 You have the quantifiable backup data available to demonstrate how you developed your schedule and cost plan.

 - Produce schedule driven time phased cost estimate or budget data that matches your resource loaded schedule activity start and finish dates.
-BOEMax proposal software and EVMax schedule integration utilities prevent the common disconnect where the time phased budget or estimate to complete data does not align with the schedule activities, another EVAS test metric.
+BOEMax and MaxTeam schedule integration utilities prevent the common disconnect where the time phased budget or estimate to complete data does not align with the schedule activities, another EVAS test metric.

-- Use the schedule status as the basis for the earned value claimed in your cost tool.
+- Use the schedule status as the basis for the earned value claimed in MaxTeam project cost management software.
 You can demonstrate work progress aligns with the work package earned value calculations.
-This prevents another issue EVAS checks for: instances where the work packages in the integrated master schedule earned value percent complete does not match earned value percent complete in the cost tool.
+This prevents another issue EVAS checks for: instances where the work packages in the integrated master schedule physical percent complete does not match work package percent complete in the project cost management tool.

 - Produce a variety of electronic deliverables.
-EVMax can produce the current IPMR UN/CEFACT XML deliverables for the EVM CR as well the JSON encoded deliverables required for IPMR Revision B. For any on demand data exports for DCMA, you can produce a variety of pivot tables and Excel extracts from the source data.
-Because the work authorization and baseline change request documentation are part of the EVMax database, you can easily produce artifacts DCMA may request from you.
+MaxTeam can produce the current IPMR UN/CEFACT XML deliverables for the EVM CR as well the JSON encoded deliverables required for IPMR Revision B (the new IPMDAR DID published March, 2020).
+For any on demand data exports for DCMA, you can produce a variety of pivot tables and Excel extracts from the source data.
+Because the work authorization and baseline change request documentation are part of the MaxTeam database, you can easily produce artifacts DCMA may request from you.

 - Produce standard or user defined data validation reports to match project unique requirements.
 You may want to focus on different data quality and performance metrics depending on the type of work or project priorities.

 - Capture the actual cost source data as BOE data for the next proposal.
-That means you continually enhance and improve the quantifiable backup data you use for proposals and the PMB once you win the contract.
+That means you continually enhance and improve the quantifiable backup data you use for proposal cost estimates and the PMB once you win the contract.